Loss and grief are familiar to most people.

 Even if you and a partner, friend or other relative are experiencing the loss of loved one together, the process of grief can cause you to grow apart, especially if one or the other becomes more inward focused or retreats from the loved ones.

 There are ways to protect your remaining relationships while grieving.
 One option is to create space in your relationship.
 That means accepting that your partner isn’t necessarily going to be able to provide all the guidance and support you need while you grieve.
 Speaking with a counsellor can help you process your feelings and emotions without straining your existing relationships.

 Another way to protect your relationship is to let everyone grieve in his or her own way.
 Your partner might not openly weep in front of you or might seem detached or numb while you feel sad or angry.
 Don’t lash out at him or her for not feeling the same things you are feeling.

 Grief can affect your performance at work, which can, in turn, have an effect on your financial well-being.
-In the Guardian, a woman who lost her husband at the age of 44, after a short illness, recounts the haze of grief she experienced afterward and how that negatively affected her performance on the job.
+In the Guardian, a woman who lost her husband at the age of 44, after a short illness, recounts the haze of grief she experienced after and how that negatively affected her performance on the job.
 She notes that she was relatively lucky since she ran her own company, there was little chance of being fired.

 As your co-workers not to ask you about how you’re dealing with the loss or how you’re feeling if you are worried that thinking about your loss will cause you to breakdown at work.
 You can also ask family and friends to hold on calling you when you are at work unless it’s an absolute emergency.